MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - **Serial number**: A unique number that identifies individual items in a batch or shipment

 - [**Product dimension**](/dynamics365/supply-chain/pim/product-dimensions): A customizable attribute for categorizing inventory items by size, color, style, and so on

+### Inventory turnover

+Inventory turnover is a key performance indicator (KPI) that measures the number of times that inventory is sold or used during a specific period.
+In the context of product lifecycle management in Dynamics 365, an understanding of inventory turnover helps optimize stock levels, reduce holding costs, and ensure efficient supply chain operations.

 ### Invoice